shouldly/shouldly.github.com/documentation/getting-started.md

 ## Your first Shouldly assertion

 Once installed you're ready to try your first Shouldly assertion.
 To begin with we'll start with a simple string equality check.
-In a test method perform the following test:
+In a test method perform the following test (in the following example I'm using XUnit):

 ```csharp
 [Fact]